-1 The national accounts provide a measure of the capital stock reflecting only past savings poured into the capital stock, net of the depreciation of capital, and adjusted for general price inflation.
+- The national accounts provide a measure of the capital stock reflecting only past savings poured into the capital stock, net of the depreciation of capital, and adjusted for general price inflation.
 This measure does not take into account changes in asset prices (such as increases in real estate prices or stock prices).
-In contrast, the measure of household wealth at market value published in the financial accounts captures such price effects.

-2 Whenever possible, it is preferable to study nonprofit institutions separately, and to distinguish between foundations serving private interests and those serving the general interest.
-Unfortunately, this line can sometimes be difficult to draw, and in practice the wealth of non-profit institutions is often mixed up with household wealth in existing national accounts.
+In contrast, the measure of household wealth at market value published in the financial accounts captures such price effects. - Whenever possible, it is preferable to study nonprofit institutions separately, and to distinguish between foundations serving private interests and those serving the general interest.
+Unfortunately, this line can sometimes be difficult to draw, and in practice the wealth of nonprofit institutions is often mixed up with household wealth in existing national accounts.
 The share of nonprofit wealth in total private wealth is always less than 10% (and usually less than 5%).
 See Piketty T. and G. Zucman.
 2014.
 "Capital is Back: Wealth-Income Ratios in Rich Countries 1700-2010", Quarterly Journal of Economics.
-1255-1310. doi:10.1093/qje/qju018.

-3 In practice, national accounting distinguishes between two definitions of national wealth.
+1255-1310. doi:10.1093/qje/qju018. - In practice, national accounting distinguishes between two definitions of national wealth.
 Market value national wealth, and book value national wealth.
 Market value national wealth is the sum of the net wealth possessed by governments and the private sector in a given country.
 Book value national wealth is equal to national wealth plus the net wealth of the corporate sector when there is a difference between the market value of firms and the book value of these firms (i.e. a difference between the value of all the assets they possess and how markets evaluate this value).
 The standard concept used throughout this report to track wealth is "market value national wealth" (which we refer to as national wealth).
-At times, we explicitly refer to book value national wealth to make comparisons (see Box 41).

-4 Piketty, T., 2020.
-Capital and ideology, Cambridge: Harvard University Press.

-5 See also Piketty and Zucman.
-"Capital is Back".

-6 For more information, see Blanchet T., L. Bauluz, A. Sodano and C. Martinez-Toledano.
+At times, we explicitly refer to book value national wealth to make comparisons (see Box 4.1). - Piketty, T..
+2020.
+Capital and ideology, Cambridge: Harvard University - $^{\rm 5}$ See also Piketty and Zucman.
+"Capital is Back". - For more information, see Blanchet T., L. Bauluz, A. Sodano and C. Martinez-Toledano.
 2021.
 "Estimation of Global Wealth Aggregates in WID. world: Methodology".
 World Inequality Lab working paper.

-CHAPTER 4 Global wealth inequality: the rise of multimillionaires
+Global wealth inequality: the rise of multimillionaires

-Global wealth data remain opaque .
-88 How large is global wealth and where is it held? .
-88 The uneven increase in wealth since the 1990s .
-90 Extreme growth at the very top .
-91 The evolution of wealth inequality in rich countries .
-91 Wealth inequality in emerging countries .
-94 Wealth inequality in emerging countries What is driving global wealth inequality? .
-95
+obal wealth data remain opaque .
+88 ow large is global wealth and where is it held? .
+88 ne uneven increase in wealth since the 1990s .
+90 treme growth at the very top .
+91 ne evolution of wealth inequality in rich countries .
+91 ealth inequality in emerging countries .
+94 hat is driving global wealth inequality? .
+95 4.1 Who owns what?
+Breaking down asset ownership by wealth group .
+96 4.2 How do we measure wealth inequality?